Patrick R. Galloway

 Galloway, Patrick R., "Fertility decline and social democracy in Prussia 1875 to 1910", 2009.
 Download.

 Note: In September 2010, while reviewing a paper for a publication, I came across a reference to an undated and unpaginated report with my name on it as a co-author.
-The last I looked, the title was something like "Report on the Project: Economic and Cultural Factors in Demographic Behavior".
+The last time I looked, the title was something like "Report on the Project: Economic and Cultural Factors in Demographic Behavior".
 The source was a link found on a University of California web page.
 Whoever wrote the report (a kind of summary) put my name on it as co-author without my knowledge.
 In fact, I had never read or seen the report.
 As it turns out, the report has a number of errors and unsubstantiated claims.
 I suggest that anyone interested in fertility decline in Prussia read the published articles.